By now, you're probably using a homemade scrub for your body. But what about your lips? That's one super sensitive area that often gets neglected.

 Oats exfoliate dry skin while their hydrating, anti-inflammatory, and soothing compounds [source] help to heal lips in no time.
 Mix with banana for softer lips in a flash.

-Mash banana and stir in ground oats.
-Apply to lips with your finger and massage gently for 1–2 minutes.
+Mash the banana and stir in ground oats.
+Apply to the lips with your finger and massage gently for 1–2 minutes.
 Rinse, pat dry, and slather on lip balm.

 11. Nourish lips with a floral scrub

 This is a simple scrub with roses and chamomile that your lips will love.
 The oats and dried flowers exfoliate while the honey and oil add moisture [source].

 Combine the dried flowers and oats in a coffee grinder and pulse until finely ground.
 Transfer into a sealable container and stir in the oil.

 To use, dip a clean spoon into the jar and put a small amount in your palm.
 Gently apply the scrub to your lips with your finger, using a circular motion, and then rinse with warm water.

 12. Nix lip acne with a tomato scrub

 Lycopene, the red pigment found in tomatoes, is a potent antioxidant that works to reduce free radicals from exposure to sunlight and pollutants that can damage our healthy skin cells [source].
 Plus, tomatoes are an excellent acne fighter!